how to grow carrots, with dr. john navazio

 - ‘Red Core Chantenay,’ with big shoulders, need somewhat deeper soil, but are strong growers.
 “They can get as big as a coffee mug around and 10 inches long,” John says.
 “They’re great for cooking–those are the diced carrots in every can of soup.”

 - While delicious, Nantes types (cylindrical like a cigar, not tapered) prefer better soils. they have wonderful fresh-eating flavor, so get out the compost and go for it.
 John recommends ‘Scarlet Nantes’ in particular.

 “I’ve put a lot of thought into how to build a better carrot,” says John, who now has his sights set on breeding carrots with strong, vigorous tops that will outcompete weeds more successfully.
 “That will be a really key breakthrough for organic agriculture.”

 THE ORGANIC SEED ALLIANCE, a nonprofit started 10 years ago, “advances the ethical development and stewardship of the genetic resources of agricultural seed” through education, advisory services, and research programs with organic farmers and other seed professionals.
 In his role there, John Navazio strives to foster regional seed independence through participatory breeding projects with farmers, aiming for what he calls “farmer-centric seed systems” that select for germplasm well-adapted to each particular area.

 The OSA blog is a great place to keep up to date on developments in the politics, and science, affecting our seed supply; the “advocacy” section of the OSA site suggests tactics for expressing feedback to government agencies and others about developments (such as transgenic/GMO sugar beets) that threaten our organic seed resources.

-John’s upcoming book, “The Organic Seed Grower: A Farmer’s Guide to Vegetable Seed Production,” will be published by Chelsea Green in August 2012.
+John’s book, “The Organic Seed Grower: A Farmer’s Guide to Vegetable Seed Production,” was published by Chelsea Green in August 2012.